15 Years of Wonderful Board Members!

 Sarah has experience with international non-profits with interest in water policy, and recently spent a year in peri-urban Haiti participating in the launch of an entrepreneurial alternative water infrastructure.

 Sarah holds a Bachelor of Arts from Sarah Lawrence College in Political Geography and a Master of Science in Water Science, Policy and Management from Oxford University.
-She joined the HCA Board in 2014.
+She joined the HCA Board in 2014 and served through 2019.